ciDSproj/ciDSproj.github.io/_machinelearning/machinelearning-2.md

-Based on the findings from data exploration, I built several regression models to predict the insurance costs.
-The evaluation metrics allowed comparing their fit.
+Based on the findings from data exploration, I built several regression models to predict the insurance costs: Linear Regression, Random Forest, and Polynomial Regression.
+For each model it was determined the intercept and the coefficients, and the evaluation metrics which allowed comparing their fit.